 The Uplink Data Indicator (UDI) subfield indicates if the STA has uplink data to transmit and is used by an SST STA to indicate its selected SST channel:

-—Set to 0: No uplink data
+—Set to 0 to indicate that there is no uplink data present

-—Set to 1: Uplink data present but estimated time for the transmission not determined.
+—Set to 1 to indicate that there is uplink data present but the estimated time for the transmission of the uplink data frames that are present at the STA is not determined.

-—Set from 2 to 9: Indicates the relative position of the selected SST channel with respect to the lowest numbered channel in the SST Enabled Channel Bitmap field of a received SST Operation element.
+—Set to a value between 2 and 9 to indicate the relative position of the selected SST channel with respect to the lowest numbered channel in the SST Enabled Channel Bitmap field of a received SST Operation element.
 For example, a value of the UDI equal to 2 indicates that the selected SST channel is the first channel in the SST Enabled Channel Bitmap.

-—Set to > 9: The estimated time, in units of 40 microseconds, required for the transmission of the uplink data frames that are present at the STA, excluding the duration of their response and applicable IFS durations.
+—Set to a value greater than 9 to indicate the estimated time, in units of 40 microseconds, required for the transmission of the uplink data frames that are present at the STA, excluding the duration of their response and applicable IFS durations.